This guide to smart contract takes a look at what are smart contracts and how they work. The various applications and use cases will also be explored.

 Evolution of Smart Contracts

-Ethereum is one of the earliest and most popular blockchain project that is built specifically to support smart contract functionality.
-Since then, there are a wide variety project that focuses on implementing smart contract technology such as NEO, Lisk and Waves.
+Ethereum is one of the earliest and most popular blockchain projects that is built specifically to support smart contract functionality.
+Since then, there is a wide variety of project that focuses on implementing smart contract technology such as NEO, Lisk, and Waves.